ccblazer44/data-analyst-fetch/writeup.md

 ### Transactions Data

-During the initial exploration, we identified several data quality issues:

-- Exactly half the records seemed to be bad.
-Each item on each receipt was duplicated with 1 record having what looked like good data and 1 record having what looked like bad data.
+- Exactly half the records appeared to be bad.
+Each item on each receipt was duplicated with one record having what looked like good data and one record having what looked like bad data.
-  - The bad data was the word 'zero' in the final_quantity column OR a blank space ' ' in the final_sale column.
+    - The bad data was the word 'zero' in the `final_quantity` column OR a blank space ' ' in the `final_sale` column.
     - I couldn't see any use for these records so I removed them.
-This is the main thing I would put in the "Are there any fields that are challenging to understand?" category and would want clarification.
+This is the main issue I would put in the **"Are there any fields that are challenging to understand?"** category and would want clarification.
 It seems to me like an error with the way records are being created / receipts were being ingested in the first place.

-- 2,856 NULL barcodes, affecting product mapping.
+- 2,856 NULL `barcode`, affecting product mapping.
-- 4,465 distinct barcodes in the transaction table that have no match in the products table.
+- 4,465 distinct `barcode` in the transaction table that have no match in the products table.

-## Fields That Are Challenging to Understand

-### `FINAL_QUANTITY` in Transactions

-- Some values are "zero", which could indicate returns, voided items, or bad data.
-- Needs clarification from Fetch on whether these should be excluded.

-### `SCAN_DATE` vs. `PURCHASE_DATE`

-- `SCAN_DATE` is sometimes after `PURCHASE_DATE`, implying manual receipt submission rather than real-time scanning.
-- This affects time-based analyses (e.g., user activity trends).

-### `barcode` Inconsistencies

-- The same barcode appears with different brands/manufacturers in `products.csv`, making brand mapping unreliable.

-## SQL Queries
+## 3. SQL Queries

 I know the instructions said to answer 3 questions but I answered all of them.

 ### What are the top 5 brands by receipts scanned among users 21 and over?

-DOVE
+1. DOVE
-NERDS CANDY
+2. NERDS CANDY
-TRIDENT
+3. TRIDENT
-GREAT VALUE
+4. GREAT VALUE
-MEIJER
+5. MEIJER

 ```sql
 SELECT p.brand